 Did your interest in the high end come from the music side or the electronics side?

-What gear made up your first high-end system?
+What was your first high-end system?

 When did audio develop from a hobby to a career?